orhonovich/q-squared/README.md

-# Q^2
+# Q²

-Code and data accompanying the paper "Q^2: Evaluating Factual Consistency in Knowledge-Grounded Dialogues via Question Generation and Question Answering".
+Code and data accompanying the paper "Q²: Evaluating Factual Consistency in Knowledge-Grounded Dialogues via Question Generation and Question Answering".
-Q^2 is a reference-less metric that aims to evaluate the factual consistency of knowledge-grounded dialogue systems.
+Q² is a reference-free metric that aims to evaluate the factual consistency of knowledge-grounded dialogue systems.
 Our approach is based on automatic question generation and question answering.

 ## Datasets